Skip to main content

 Specify the variables

-Now that you’ve defined the resources you want to create, you need to define the variables that you want to allow users to pass into the module.
-You can reference these values in the module using the var syntax, as visible in gw_service_guide/serverless-api/main.tf.
+Now that you’ve defined the resources to create, define the variables that users can pass into the module.
+These variables enable flexible configuration of the module.
+You can reference these values within the module using the var syntax, as shown in gw_service_guide/serverless-api/main.tf.

 variable "name" {